Grants Age Legacy Playwrights Grant

 ELIGIBILITY CRITERIA

-• Must have an original draft of a full length play completed at the time of application; the script has to have at least one principal character who is BIPOC, woman or nonbinary person and 40+ years of age.
+- Have an original draft of a full length play completed at the time of application; while not necessary, it is highly encouraged that the script have at least one principal character who is a BIPOC person of marginalized gender, 40+ years of age.
+Special consideration will be given to plays that fulfill this suggestion.

-• Must live and work in the United States or Puerto Rico and are able to submit a W9 if chosen as a finalist.
+- Live and work in the United States or Puerto Rico and are able to submit a W9 if chosen as a Finalist or Recipient.

 APPLY ONLINE – No Fee